 In our environment, we use Asgard for a multitude of use-cases.
-In addition to other security components, we use Asgard to regularly selected systems for sign of compromise.
+In addition to other security components, we use Asgard to regularly scan selected systems for sign of compromise.
 Furthermore, we use Asgard during incident response for both initial triage and comprehensive scanning of a system.

 The fact that the Asgard agent supports all major operating system platforms and versions in combination with its small resource footprint makes it the perfect solution in our case.
 We employ different deployment methods depending on the platform and use case.
 For Windows based platforms deployment is fully automated and can be triggered by the CSIRT.